 Academic credit is awarded on the basis of sufficiently high scores on the ACT English, the Advanced Placement (AP), the International Baccalaureate (IB), and certain Advanced Level (A-Level) exams as well as on the departmental proficiency tests which are administered on campus usually during the first week of classes in fall and spring semester.

-AP and IB exams, as well as the ACT and the SAT, must be taken prior to enrolling in any college-level coursework!
+AP and IB exams, as well as the ACT and the SAT, must be taken prior to enrolling in a college or university.
 Your scores will be evaluated for credit when they are received, and any credit earned will be automatically posted to your academic record.
 Some AP scores earn elective credit, while others earn course credit.
 All credit counts towards graduation.

-Last summer the “College and Career Success for All Students” Act was further amended such that, beginning with the 2017-2018 academic year, International Baccalaureate scores of 4, 5, 6, and 7 will be accepted for credit as well.
+The “College and Career Success for All Students” Act was further amended such that, beginning with the 2017-2018 academic year, International Baccalaureate scores of 4, 5, 6, and 7 will be accepted for credit as well.
 Depending on the exam and the score, the credit earned will translate either as elective credit or as specific course credit.
-The new IB policies will be announced later this spring.

 Placement testing and proficiency testing have two very different purposes.
 Incoming students who do well on a math, science, or LOTE placement test will qualify for – and may wish to consider taking – a departmental proficiency test.